junxit/us-congress-bills-111/bill.md

   - **(3)** by adding at the end the following new paragraph:
     > - **(6)** *Applicability of HOME program cost limitations*
     >   - **(A)** *In general* The provisions of section 212(e) of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C.
 12742(e)) and the cost limits established by the Secretary pursuant to such section with respect to the amount of funds under subtitle A of title II of such Act that may be invested on a per unit basis, shall apply to supportive housing assisted with a capital advance under subsection (d)(1) and the amount of funds under such subsection that may be invested on a per unit basis.
-    >   - **(B)** *Waivers* The Secretary shallmay provide for waiver of the cost limits applicable pursuant to subparagraph (A)—
+    >   - **(B)** *Waivers* The Secretary may provide for waiver of the cost limits applicable pursuant to subparagraph (A)—
     >     - **(i)** in the cases in which the cost limits established pursuant to section 212(e) of the Cranston-Gonzalez National Affordable Housing Act may be waived; and
     >     - **(ii)** to provide for—
     >       - **(I)** the cost of special design features to make the housing accessible to persons with disabilities;
     >       - **(II)** the cost of special design features necessary to make individual dwelling units meet the special needs of persons with disabilities; and
     >       - **(III)** the cost of providing the housing in a location that is accessible to public transportation and community organizations that provide supportive services to persons with disabilities.

-- **(g)** *Repeal of authority To waive size limitations* Paragraph (1) of section 811(k) is amended—
+- **(g)** *Congressional notification of waiver* Section 811(k) is amended—
-  - **(1)** in paragraph (1), by striking the second sentence; and
-  - **(2)** in paragraph (4), by striking “(or such higher number of persons” and all that follows through “subsection (h)(6))”.
-- **(g)** *Congressional notification of waiver* Section 811(k)(1) is amended by adding the following after the second sentence: “Not later than the date of the exercise of any waiver permitted under the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the waiver or the intention to exercise the waiver, together with a detailed explanation of the reason for the waiver.”.
+  - **(1)** in paragraph (1), by adding the following after the second sentence: “Not later than the date of the exercise of any waiver permitted under the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the waiver or the intention to exercise the waiver, together with a detailed explanation of the reason for the waiver.”; and
+  - **(2)** in paragraph (4)—
+    - **(A)** by striking “prescribe, subject to the limitation under subsection (h)(6) of this section)” and inserting “prescribe)”; and
+    - **(B)** by adding the following after the first sentence: “Not later than the date that the Secretary prescribes a limit exceeding the 24 person limit in the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the limit or the intention to prescribe a limit in excess of 24 persons, together with a detailed explanation of the reason for the new limit.”.
-- **(h)** *Minimum allocation for multifamily projects* Subsection (l) of section 811, as amended by the preceding provisions of this Act, is further amended by inserting before paragraph (2) the following new paragraph:Paragraph (1) of section 811(l) is amended to read as follows:
+- **(h)** *Minimum allocation for multifamily projects* Paragraph (1) of section 811(l) is amended to read as follows:
   > - **(1)** *Minimum allocation for multifamily projects* The Secretary shall establish a minimum percentage of the amount made available for each fiscal year for capital advances under subsection (d)(1) that shall be used for multifamily projects subject to subsection (e)(4).

 ## § 4.
-Project rental assistance competitive demonstration program
+Project rental assistance

-Section 811, as amended by the preceding provisions of this Act, is further amended—
+Section 811(b) is amended—

-- **(1)** by redesignating subsections (k) through (n) as subsections (l) through (o), respectively; and
-- **(2)** by inserting after subsection (j) the following new subsection:
+- **(1)** in the matter preceding paragraph (1), by striking “is authorized—” and inserting “is authorized to take the following actions:”;
+- **(2)** in paragraph (1)—
+  - **(A)** by striking “(1) to provide tenant-based” and inserting “(1) Tenant-based assistance.—To provide tenant-based”; and
+  - **(B)** by striking “; and” and inserting a period;
+- **(3)** in paragraph (2), by striking “(2) to provide assistance” and inserting “(2) Capital advances.—To provide assistance”; and
+- **(4)** by adding at the end the following:
-  > - **(k)** *Project rental assistance-Only competitive demonstration program*
+  > - **(3)** *Project rental assistance*
-  >   - **(1)** *Authority* The Secretary shall carry out a demonstration program under this subsection to expand the supply of supportive housing for non-elderly adults with disabilities, under which the Secretary shall make funds available for project rental assistance pursuant to paragraph (2) for eligible projects under paragraph (3).
-The Secretary shall provide for State housing finance agencies and other appropriate entities to apply to the Secretary for such project rental assistance funds, which shall be made available by such agencies and entities for dwelling units in eligible projects based upon criteria established by the Secretary for the demonstration program under this subsection.
-The Secretary may not require any State housing finance agency or other entity applying for project rental assistance funds under the demonstration program to identify in such application the eligible projects for which such funds will be used, and shall allow such agencies and applicants to subsequently identify such eligible projects pursuant to the making of commitments described in paragraph (3)(B).
+  >   - **(A)** *In general* To offer additional methods of financing supportive housing for non-elderly adults with disabilities, the Secretary shall make funds available for project rental assistance pursuant to subparagraph (B) for eligible projects under subparagraph (C).
+The Secretary shall provide for State housing finance agencies and other appropriate entities to apply to the Secretary for such project rental assistance funds, which shall be made available by such agencies and entities for dwelling units in eligible projects based upon criteria established by the Secretary.
+The Secretary may not require any State housing finance agency or other entity applying for such project rental assistance funds to identify in such application the eligible projects for which such funds will be used, and shall allow such agencies and applicants to subsequently identify such eligible projects pursuant to the making of commitments described in subparagraph (C)(ii).
-  >   - **(2)** *Project rental assistance*
+  >   - **(B)** *Contract terms*
-  >     - **(A)** *Contract terms* Project rental assistance under the demonstration program under this subsection shall be provided—
+  >     - **(i)** *Contract terms* Project rental assistance under this paragraph shall be provided—
-  >       - **(i)** in accordance with subsection (d)(2);
+  >       - **(I)** in accordance with subsection (d)(2); and
-  >       - **(ii)** under a contract having an initial term of not less than 180 months that provides funding for a term 60 months, which funding shall be renewed upon expiration, subject to the availability of sufficient amounts in appropriation Acts.
+  >       - **(II)** under a contract having an initial term of not less than 180 months that provides funding for a term 60 months, which funding shall be renewed upon expiration, subject to the availability of sufficient amounts in appropriation Acts.
-  >     - **(B)** *Limitation on units assisted* Of the total number of dwelling units in any multifamily housing project containing any unit for which project rental assistance under the demonstration program under this subsection is provided, the aggregate number that are provided such project rental assistance, that are used for supportive housing for persons with disabilities, or to which any occupancy preference for persons with disabilities applies, may not exceed 25 percent of such total.
+  >     - **(ii)** *Limitation on units assisted* Of the total number of dwelling units in any multifamily housing project containing any unit for which project rental assistance under this paragraph is provided, the aggregate number that are provided such project rental assistance, that are used for supportive housing for persons with disabilities, or to which any occupancy preference for persons with disabilities applies, may not exceed 25 percent of such total.
-  >     - **(C)** *Prohibition of capital advances* The Secretary may not provide a capital advance under subsection (d)(1) for any project for which assistance is provided under the demonstration program.
+  >     - **(iii)** *Prohibition of capital advances* The Secretary may not provide a capital advance under subsection (d)(1) for any project for which assistance is provided under this paragraph.
-  >     - **(D)** *Eligible population* Project rental assistance under the demonstration program under this subsection may be provided only for dwelling units for extremely low-income persons with disabilities and extremely low-income households that include at least one person with a disability.
+  >     - **(iv)** *Eligible population* Project rental assistance under this paragraph may be provided only for dwelling units for extremely low-income persons with disabilities and extremely low-income households that include at least one person with a disability.
-  >   - **(3)** *Eligible projects* An eligible project under this paragraph is a new or existing multifamily housing project for which—
+  >   - **(C)** *Eligible projects* An eligible project under this subparagraph is a new or existing multifamily housing project for which—
-  >     - **(A)** the development costs are paid with resources from other public or private sources; and
+  >     - **(i)** the development costs are paid with resources from other public or private sources; and
-  >     - **(B)** a commitment has been made—
+  >     - **(ii)** a commitment has been made—
-  >       - **(i)** by the applicable State agency responsible for allocation of low-income housing tax credits under section 42 of the Internal Revenue Code of 1986, for an allocation of such credits;
+  >       - **(I)** by the applicable State agency responsible for allocation of low-income housing tax credits under section 42 of the Internal Revenue Code of 1986, for an allocation of such credits;
-  >       - **(ii)** by the applicable participating jurisdiction that receives assistance under the HOME Investment Partnership Act, for assistance from such jurisdiction; or
+  >       - **(II)** by the applicable participating jurisdiction that receives assistance under the HOME Investment Partnership Act, for assistance from such jurisdiction; or
-  >       - **(iii)** by any Federal agency or any State or local government, for funding for the project from funds from any other sources.
+  >       - **(III)** by any Federal agency or any State or local government, for funding for the project from funds from any other sources.
-  >   - **(4)** *State agency involvement* Assistance under the demonstration may be provided only for projects for which the applicable State agency responsible for health and human services programs, and the applicable State agency designated to administer or supervise the administration of the State plan for medical assistance under title XIX of the Social Security Act, have entered into such agreements as the Secretary considers appropriate—
+  >   - **(D)** *State agency involvement* Assistance under this paragraph may be provided only for projects for which the applicable State agency responsible for health and human services programs, and the applicable State agency designated to administer or supervise the administration of the State plan for medical assistance under title XIX of the Social Security Act, have entered into such agreements as the Secretary considers appropriate—
-  >     - **(A)** to identify the target populations to be served by the project;
+  >     - **(i)** to identify the target populations to be served by the project;
-  >     - **(B)** to set forth methods for outreach and referral; and
+  >     - **(ii)** to set forth methods for outreach and referral; and
-  >     - **(C)** to make available appropriate services for tenants of the project.
+  >     - **(iii)** to make available appropriate services for tenants of the project.
-  >   - **(5)** *Use requirements* In the case of any project for which project rental assistance is provided under the demonstration program under this subsection, the dwelling units assisted pursuant to paragraph (2) shall be operated for not less than 30 years as supportive housing for persons with disabilities, in accordance with the application for the project approved by the Secretary, and such dwelling units shall, during such period, be made available for occupancy only by persons and households described in paragraph (2)(D).
+  >   - **(E)** *Use requirements* In the case of any project for which project rental assistance is provided under this paragraph, the dwelling units assisted pursuant to subparagraph (B) shall be operated for not less than 30 years as supportive housing for persons with disabilities, in accordance with the application for the project approved by the Secretary, and such dwelling units shall, during such period, be made available for occupancy only by persons and households described in subparagraph (B)(iv).
-  >   - **(6)** *Duration of demonstration* The Secretary may provide new project rental assistance contracts pursuant to the demonstration program established under this subsection for a period of not more than 5 years.
-  >   - **(67)** *Report* Upon the expiration of the 5-year period beginning on the date of the enactment of the Frank Melville Supportive Housing Investment Act of 2009set forth in paragraph (6), the Secretary shall submit to the Congress a report describing the demonstration program under this subsection, analyzing the effectiveness of the program, including the effectiveness of the program compared to the program for capital advances in accordance with subsection (d)(1) (as in effect pursuant to the amendments made by such Act), and making recommendations regarding future models for assistance under this section based upon the experiences under the program.
+  >   - **(F)** *Report* Not later than 3 years after the date of the enactment of this paragraph, and again 2 years thereafter, the Secretary shall submit to Congress a report—
+  >     - **(i)** describing the assistance provided under this paragraph;
+  >     - **(ii)** analyzing the effectiveness of such assistance, including the effectiveness of such assistance compared to the assistance program for capital advances set forth under subsection (d)(1) (as in effect pursuant to the amendments made by such Act); and
+  >     - **(iii)** making recommendations regarding future models for assistance under this section.

 ## § 5.
 Technical corrections